aswalker-lab/AIChemBiochem/README.md

 # AIChemBiochem
 Repository with tutorials and exercises on programming and AI/ML for chemistry and biochemistry applications.
 It is intended for beginners with little or no programming experience.
 More experienced programmers can start with later exercises.
 This repository is still in early phases of development, please submit an issue or contact me with suggested additions.

-If you are an instructor interested in using this material for a class and need answer keys, please contact me.
+If you are an instructor interested in using this material for a class and need additional information on grading assignments, please contact me (allison.s.walker@vanderbilt.edu).

 See the wiki for suggestions on how to use the material in this repository to learn/teach programming and AI for Chemistry or Biochemistry.